iflb/tutti/docs/guide/ref_scheme.md

 <h4 class="h-class">ProjectScheme.<b>config_params</b><span class="args"></span></h4>

-This function is used for initializing a set of project configuration parameters.
+Initializes a set of project parameters.

-As of now, each parameter is designed to be declared as an instance variable of the project class, such as:
+As of now, each parameter is declared as an instance variable in the class, such as:

 ```python
 class ProjectScheme(ProjectSchemeBase):